Forest Products Industry Profile

 The U.S. pulp, paper, and paperboard mill industry consists of about 250 companies.1 In 2010, domestic pulp and paper mills produced $169 billion in product, about 5% of the value of all manufacturing shipments.
 The forest products industry generates 5% of the manufacturing GDP in the United States.2

 The forest products industry is also the third-largest industrial consumer of energy and generates more than 2 billion tons of waste each year–mostly in the form of non-hazardous waste water and sludge.
-The total energy use for the industry was 2.805 quadrillion British thermal units (Btu) in 2006.3
+Total energy use for the industry was 2.805 quadrillion British thermal units (Btu) in 2006.3

 In 2008, producing a ton of paper required, on average, approximately 24.5 million Btu per ton,2 a productivity rate that has not changed substantially over the past decade.
 The industry generates 63% of its own energy using its woody waste products and other renewable sources for fuel (bark, wood, and pulping liquor).
 As a leader in generation and consumption of renewable energy, the U.S. forest products industry generates 28.5 million megawatt hours annually.2 Since 1972, the industry has reduced its use of fossil fuels and purchased energy by about 2%, yet increased its total production by nearly 64%.
 In 2009, 63.4% of paper consumed in the U.S. was recovered by recycling in the industry.2 The forest products industry spent $11.48 billion on purchased energy for heat and power in 2006, or just under 3% of the value of its shipments that year.